LaendleEnergy/LaendleEnergy.github.io/index.md

 **User stories** (12.10.23)

 *Proposal*: The original idea was to set sliders on an energy consumption curve to indicate which device was used in a particular curve.
-Recommended was to do this the other way around, so to first start a device and then record its usage so that the system immediately learns whihc device has which consumption.
+Recommended was to do this the other way around, so to first start a device and then record its usage so that the system immediately learns which device has which consumption.
 This procedure is recommended because it might make more sense in terms of usability, but it does not have to be implemented this way.

 *Recommended further use cases*:
 - Notes on the energy efficiency of the appliances in question: e.g., "Your hair dryer uses x kWh, which is y kWh more than the average hair dryer needs" or "If you replace this appliance with this appliance, you could save yourself x kWh"